-All the compile options in Roundtable follow the same set of rules and call the same compilation process.
+All the compile options in Roundtable follow the same set of rules.
 The compile actions taken on an object are governed by the following values:

-- Currently selected task
+- · Selected Task

-- Share status of the object
+- · Object Share Status

-- R-code and s-code flags specified for the Workspace or Workspace module
+- R-code, S-code and Server Compile flags specified for the Workspace or Workspace Module

-- · Full compile flag

-- Xref flag
+- Xref option

-When the share status of an object is not Central, two copies of the objects source exit.
-One copy is in the Workspace directory structure and the other is in the task directory structure.
-This makes the impact of some of the following rules rather subtle, so read them carefully:
+When the Share Status of an object is not Central, two copies of the object source exists: one in the Workspace directory structure and the other in the Task directory structure.
+This makes the impact of some of the following rules rather subtle, so read them carefully.